 Both have advantages, according to Dr. Hegedus.

-“The biggest advantage of open chain exercises are that they are far better at isolating a muscle,” says Hegedus.
-This can be useful when rehabilitating a specific muscle or when training for a sport that requires the use of open chain activities — throwing a ball, for instance.
+“The biggest advantage of open chain exercises is that they are far better at isolating a muscle,” says Hegedus.
+This can be useful when rehabilitating a specific muscle or when training for a sport that requires the use of open chain activities.
+An example is throwing a ball.

-Though some physical therapists and other professionals prefer using one type of kinetic chain exercise over the other, research indicates both have uses in pain management, injury, post-surgical care, and athletic training.
+Though some physical therapists and other professionals prefer using one type of kinetic chain exercise over the other, research indicates that both have uses in pain management,

-- Hold one dumbbell in each hand and lay flat on a weight bench.
+- Hold 1 dumbbell in each hand and lie flat on a weight bench.